chenshixiang/Decentralized_Riemannian_gradient_descent_on_Stiefel_manifold/README.md

 # Euclidean space problem
 This code also supports Euclidean space problem.
 You only need to set the manifold as Euclidean, which is defined in [ManifoldToolbox](./misc/ManifoldToolbox.py)

+If you have any questions or find any bugs, feel free to contact Shixiang Chen chenshxiang@gmail.com.